Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Results from the Controlled Tension-Injection Runs

 \subsubsection{Joint Posterior Contours}

 Figure~\ref{fig:run4_triangle} presents the joint posterior contours for $(\Omega_{m0},H_0,\oo,\wa)$ obtained in run4.
 The $(\oo,\wa)$ ellipses are displaced far into the phantom-like quadrant, consistent with the pivot trend in Eq.~\eqref{wprun4}, while the $(\Omega_{m0},H_0)$ contours reflect the combined BAO+CMB ridge that links lower $H_0$ with higher $\Omega_{m0}$.
-Although the underlying cosmology is exactly $\Lambda$CDM, the CMB-side tension drives the combined posterior deeply into the DDE region.
+Although the underlying cosmology is exactly $\Lambda$CDM, the imposed CMB-side tension drives the combined posterior well away from the fiducial region in the $(\oo,\wa)$ plane.